GreenhouseModding/enchantment-disable-tag/README.md

 This tag can be found at `data/enchantmentdisabletag/tags/enchantment/disabled.json` and can be referenced as `enchantmentdisabletag:disabled`.

+Please refer to the [Wiki](https://github.com/GreenhouseModding/enchantment-disable-tag/wiki) for a guide on basic usage.

 ## Client or Server?
 This mod can operate on the server alone, however, it may be ideal to have it on the client too for a more concrete experience for content such as:
 - The Creative Menu will not show disabled enchantments.